Piers Bambridge

 Where is the Ultra Low Emission Zone in London?

-To help clear up London’s air, the Ultra Low Emission Zone (ULEZ) operates 24 hours a day, 7 days a week, every day of the year, except Christmas Day (25 December).
 The zone currently covers all areas within the North and South Circular Roads.
-The North Circular (A406) and South Circular (A205) roads are not in the zone.
+The North Circular (A406) and South Circular (A205) roads are not currently in the zone.

-If your vehicle doesn’t meet the ULEZ emission standards and isn’t exempt, you need to pay a £12.50 daily charge to drive inside the zone.
-This applies to cars, motorcycles, vans and specialist vehicles (up to and including 3.5 tonnes) and minibuses (up to and including 5 tonnes)
+If your vehicle doesn’t meet ULEZ emission standards and isn’t exempt, you’ll need to pay a £12.50 daily charge to drive inside the zone, regardless of your purpose or how long you plan to drive within the ULEZ.
+This applies to cars, motorcycles, vans and specialist vehicles (up to and including 3.5 tonnes) and minibuses (up to and including 5 tonnes).

 How do I pay for the ULEZ charges in London?

-You can pay for the ULEZ charges through the Transport for London site.
-You’re able to pay both for previous charges have incurred and also future charges you know you are likely to incur.
+You can pay for ULEZ charges through the Transport for London site.
+You’re able to pay for previous charges you’ve incurred plus future charges you know you’re likely to incur, up to a period of 90 days ahead.
+You can also set up monthly automatic payments, if you’d prefer.

-Where does the money go from London ULEZ charges and congestion charges?
+Where does the money go from London ULEZ and congestion charges?

-Money raised from the ULEZ in London is ringfenced, meaning it can only be used to pay for improvements to public transport in London.
+Money raised from the ULEZ and congestion charge in London is ring-fenced, meaning it can only be used to pay for improvements to public transport in London.
+The ULEZ alone is expected to generate more than £200 million in 2024/2025.

-What are the rules for other low emission zones in UK cities?
+What are the rules for other clean air zones in UK cities?

-Many cities are currently either implementing or considering implementing clean air zones, or low emission zones.
-We’ve summarised some of them below, and we update this list regularly.
+Many UK cities are currently either implementing or considering implementing clean air zones or low emission zones.
+We’ve summarised them below, but considering government targets to reduce emissions across the country, there’ll no doubt soon be more new zones plus the expansion of current ones.

 Where are the Low Emission Zones (LEZ) in Scotland?